jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm run start:dev:offline
 ```

-This will signal the webpack bundler to include React and React DOM in the bundle.
+This will signal the Webpack bundler to include React and React DOM in the bundle.

 As expected, this is the command you want in production: